A.B., Cultural Anthropology, Duke University; M.A., Ph.D., Anthropology, New York University

 African ethnography and social history; gender and sexuality; medical anthropology; visual anthropology; ethnographic film; urban Africa; religion; Uganda, East Africa

-Lydia Boyd is a cultural anthropologist who specializes in medical and visual anthropology.
-Since joining the Department of African, African American, and Diaspora Studies in the fall of 2010, her research has considered the interconnected effects of religious activism and global health policy on AIDS prevention and sexual and reproductive health in Uganda, East Africa.
-Her first book, Preaching Prevention: Born-Again Christianity and the Moral Politics of AIDS in Uganda (Ohio University Press, 2015), considers the impact of one of the U.S.’s largest global health programs to date – President’s Bush’s 2003 PEPFAR program — in terms of the cultural and moral logics which motivated the Ugandan Christian activists who popularized its HIV-prevention strategies (“abstain and be faithful”).
-Broadly, this project considers how medical discourses of health and disease intersect with contemporary and historical anxieties concerning sexual morality, marriage, kinship, and gender relations in Uganda.
-This research has expanded in recent years to consider other strands of social activism within the born-again community in Uganda, including a study that focused on the moral and cultural cosmologies that have animated the backlash against homosexuality and sexual rights in Uganda in recent years.
-As part of her fieldwork with Ugandan Christian youth, she has also researched and written about the growing popularity of Christian popular culture and other religious media in Kampala.
+Lydia Boyd is a cultural and medical anthropologist with a research focus in Uganda.
+Her work considers issues of health, religion, and the moral and political frameworks that shape health behavior.
+Her first book examined the interconnected effects of religious activism and global health policy on AIDS prevention and sexual health in Uganda.
+Preaching Prevention: Born-Again Christianity and the Moral Politics of AIDS in Uganda (Ohio University Press, 2015), investigated the impact of one of the U.S.’s largest global health programs to date – President’s Bush’s 2003 PEPFAR program — in terms of the cultural and moral logics that motivated Ugandan Christian activists who popularized its HIV-prevention strategies (“abstain and be faithful”).
+Broadly, this project considered how medical discourses of health and disease intersect with contemporary and historical anxieties concerning sexual morality, marriage, kinship, and gender relations in Uganda.